-It was around two in the morning and I was leaving a rather swank establishment on Smith Street, and my friend Chandler was on his way to meet my friend and I, but had arrived too late and we were all dispersing to our respective houses.
+It was around two in the morning and I was leaving a rather swank Smith Street establishment, when my friend Chandler showed up, but he had arrived too late and we were all dispersing to our respective beds.
 I offered to walk with him back to the subway as my body had grown tired of the sick joke I had forced on it all day.
-I felt a little remorse Chandler had traveled all this way as I had not been very diligent in keeping him abrupt of the waning situation, so when I heard a lively, rawkus gathering on the third floor of a stately apartment building a block off Smith, I decided it was time to shed myself of this heavy weight of guilt.
+I felt a little remorse Chandler had traveled all this way as I had not been very diligent in keeping him abreast of the waning situation, so when I heard a lively, rawkus gathering on the third floor of a stately apartment building, I decided it was time to shed myself of this heavy weight.

-It sounded like a respectable affair, drinks clinking, loud guffaws, but enough volume that an omniscient host would err on the side of caution rather than rudeness in singling us out as intruders.
+It sounded like a respectable affair: drinks clinking, loud guffaws, but enough volume of people that an omniscient host would err on the side of caution rather than rudeness in singling us out as intruders.
 We approached the building directory and rang a few apartments to infiltrate the first layer of building security.
 “It’s Mike!”
-I would offer, and in a New York first, the resident calmly explained he wasn’t expecting a Mike or Michael or any other variant and perhaps we had the wrong apartment.
-I’m sure Agent Mulder knew this feeling well.
+I would offer into the telecom, and in a New York first, the resident calmly explained he wasn’t expecting a Mike or Michael or any other variant and perhaps we had the wrong apartment.
 But Mike was determined and explained to another half-asleep resident we had lost our key and were so very tired.
 The door released and we made our way in.
-Social engineering at it’s most cunning.
+We were finally con men.

 We headed to the elevator, ecstatic at the riches that lay before us, only to find each floor requiring its’ own elevator key.
 The second layer of security.
-Hold on, I thought, the night isn’t over.
-We’ll take the other floor-to-floor transportation mechanism, antiquely known as ‘the stairs’.
+Hold on, I thought, this night isn’t over.
+We’ll take that other floor-to-floor transportation mechanism I heard about, ‘the stairs’.
 Guess what else required a key to access?
 The stairwell.
 After seeing documentaries such as Dope Sick Love, I understand why staircases might be on lock down to prevent random homeless men and junkies from setting up shop, but we had a party to crash.

-We waited a few minutes, loitering in the building lobby, but our momentum was eroding with each moment of chilled silence.
+We waited a few minutes, loitering in the building lobby, but our momentum was eroding with each moment of sobering silence.
 We were just about to call it a night, when a portly older woman arrived and made her way to the elevator.
 Chandler and I made small talk as if we were somebodies doing legal somebody things living nonthreatening somebody lives, and entered the cramped elevator trying to discard any fragrance of menace.
 “Oh, Four’s already pressed.
 Great!”
 I announced to Chandler, slathering the observation with a blithe cadence to convey the appropriate level of familiarity.
+Four!
 The portly woman exhibited continuing signs of tension as the doors made their way closed.
-I always expect an expression of gratitude for not being a depraved rapist when the situation reveals its innocuous nature, but not everyone was raised with etiquette like I was.
 Chandler and I began talking about a movie, but she interrupted, “Gentleman, you have to put your key in…”, obviously unsure of how to approach the issue.
 Chandler interrupted back, pulling a DVD out of his bag, “Have you seen this movie?
 Just phenomenal.”
 “Just wonderful.”
 I added, seeing no signs of reclaimed calmness to her face.
 A few knowing beats while the elevator trudged upward, and opened the doors on the third floor.
 “Y’know, let’s just get out here, we’ll be fine.”
 “Gentlemen…” She began but we made our way to the staircase before she could finish.

 The swarm of voices hit us hard, but the initial impact of our entrance was trumped by the fact someone was laying at the door and nearly tripped us.
 The third security layer!
 Attempting to regain composure, we offered a hearty laugh which was quickly extinguished once we raised our heads to assess the situation visually.